 Working together to provide business value to your customers is the single most important goal every business should be obsessed about.
 It is also the cornerstone of DevOps culture.
 Back in the old days, developers strived to maximize feature releases, while operations people were all about system’s stability.
 These opposing incentives created unnecessary tensions and had an impact on software quality.
 Instead of this false dichotomy, DevOps culture cares about how real users experience your software.
 Developers, QA, operations people should all be in line with this, and every incentive in your organization has to serve this cause.
 The role of top executives cannot be overstated in managing organizational change.
 People need to have a strong cause to start behaving differently, so it's essential to continuously communicate it though all available channels.

 DevOps culture promotes collaboration above all else.
 Of course, this is easier said than done.
 You cannot use a top-down approach to force people into cooperation.
 A better idea would be to find colleagues who believe in DevOps and work with them to spread the culture within their teams.
-It is also worth to set-up a robust communication channel between your teams to facilitate collaboration.
+It is also worth setting up a robust group chat app and communication channel between your teams to facilitate collaboration.
 There’s nothing as near and dear to engineer’s heart as live chat so I would stick with that.
 Don’t forget live meetings as well.
 DevOps is very dynamic, and meeting our colleagues for a casual face-to-face meeting helps everyone stay on the bleeding edge.
 Try having them at least once a week.

 Moreover, leveraging goal management software can be a game changer for tracking progress and ensuring that every team member knows how their work contributes to the company's objectives.
 Bringing all your goals into one platform facilitates transparency and keeps everyone focused on what matters the most.